1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ## 12.3 Usage of Optional Sensors: DHT22 and DS18B20

+***ATTENTION: The GPIOs of the Arduino Due are only 3.3v compatible!***
+*The following examples don't yet take that in account, but a corresponding solution will be described as soon as possible.*
 There is the possibility to connect additional sensors (DHT22 and DS18B20) directly to certain pins of the adapter or the Arduino.
 The necessary libraries for the Arduino IDE are already included in the repository of the BSB-LAN software.

 Usually, the sensors can be connected to GND and +5V of the adapter/Arduino (by usage of the necessary additional pullup-resistors!).